Welcome to today's edition of the Rush 24-7 podcast.

 People will just refuse to continue to go to work because the evidence of her criminality here in trafficking in classified documents is just overwhelming.

-And in fact, the latest in that, folks, is an email that was uh revealed recently in a typical Friday afternoon document dump.
+And in fact, the latest in that, folks, is an email that was revealed recently in a typical Friday afternoon document dump.

-Remove the markings so that she can send an email without going through the hassles of encrypting it and without having to not use her own server.
+There's an email in which Hillary is advising a ranking subordinate to purposely remove the labels, remove the markings, so that she can send an email without going through the hassles of encrypting it and without having to not use her own server.

 I didn't know any markings.

-And everybody's response to that is you assume it's all classified, Mrs. Clinton.
+And everybody's response to that is, you assume it's all classified, Mrs. Clinton.

 But this dispels the feigned ignorance.